Sphyrapicus thyroideus

 13-24 Nov 2017 female North Platte, Lincoln Co (Brogie 2018).

 Comments: This species is a summer resident in lower elevation ponderosa pine forests in the eastern Rocky Mountains of Colorado and Wyoming, arriving in Apr and leaving in Oct (Andrews and Righter 1992, Faulkner 2010).
-The 11 easterly records in Colorado, Wyoming, South Dakota, and Kansas do not exhibit a clear pattern, although most can be attributed to straying spring and fall migrants.
+The approximately 20 Great Plains records in Saskatchewan, Minnesota, Colorado, Wyoming, South Dakota, and Kansas, most in Mar-May and Oct-Dec (eBird.org, accessed Oct 2023), can mostly be attributed to straying spring and fall migrants.
+These dates coincide with spring and fall migration periods in the eastern Rocky Mountains (Gyug et al 2023).
 The lack of reports from the Nebraska Panhandle, which is close to the nearest breeding birds in southeastern Wyoming, is puzzling, but may be due to the lower number of observers there.

 Images